Randomized Trial of ACT and a Care Management App in Primary Care-based Buprenorphine Treatment

 Detailed Description

 Chronic pain (CP) and opioid use disorder (OUD) are leading causes of morbidity and mortality in the United States.
 Despite being commonly comorbid, there is a striking lack of integrated treatments accessible to people in need.
-This is particularly true for Black and Hispanic individuals living and seeking care in under-resourced settings like The Bronx, NY, one of the poorest and most racially diverse counties in the U.S. Submitted in response to the HEAL Initiative: Integrative Management of Chronic Pain and OUD for Whole Recovery (IMPOWR) RFA-DA-21-030, the overall goal of this proposal is to create the IMPOWR Research Center at Montefiore/Einstein ("IMPOWR-ME"), in the high-impact county of The Bronx NY.
+This is particularly true for Black and Hispanic individuals living and seeking care in under-resourced settings like The Bronx, New York, one of the poorest and most racially diverse counties in the U.S. Submitted in response to the HEAL Initiative: Integrative Management of Chronic Pain and OUD for Whole Recovery (IMPOWR) (Request For Applications ID: RFA-DA-21-030), the overall goal of this proposal is to create the IMPOWR Research Center at Montefiore/Einstein ("IMPOWR-ME"), in the high-impact county of The Bronx New York.
 IMPOWR-ME is a synergistic multidisciplinary research center that leverages exceptional research infrastructure in CP and OUD and existing relationships with people living with CP and OUD, advocates, policymakers and payers, and health system stakeholders.
 The aims of IMPOWR-ME are to: 1) create a robust and sustainable research infrastructure to rigorously test and disseminate integrated and cost-effective evidence-based practices for people with CP and OUD; 2) partner with people with lived experience with CP, OUD, or both, and diverse stakeholders in all stages of the research; and 3) provide opportunities for multidisciplinary early stage investigators to become independent researchers focusing on CP and OUD.
 This innovative hybrid type 1 effectiveness-implementation trial is proposed to rigorously examine multi-modal evidence-based practices in diverse health care settings and populations of people with comorbid CP and OUD.
 Specifically, the investigators propose a 2x2 factorial trial to test Acceptance and Commitment Therapy and a care management smartphone app for individuals in primary-care based buprenorphine treatment.
 Participants will have both CP and OUD or opioid misuse, and specific aims will examine CP, OUD, implementation, and cost-effectiveness outcomes; additional patient-centered outcomes will be driven by people with lived experience.
 This project improves access to care for Black and Hispanic individuals in under-resourced settings by bringing integrated treatment of CP and OUD to them, and the interventions have high potential for dissemination and sustainability.
 An innovative program for pilot studies achieves a dual aim of catalyzing stakeholder-driven research and training early stage and new investigators.
 An exceptional team of investigators and clinical experts focused on CP and OUD, a longstanding history of collaboration with stakeholders and people with lived experience, and a high-impact population make Montefiore-Einstein an ideal site for an IMPOWR research center.

 Central Contacts